Will-Hellinger/offline-minecraft-save-editor/readme.md

 If you need to modify local files launch the application with the -o argument.

+## "Compiling"

+To compile the project, have pyinstaller installed, be in the src directory, then use the following pyinstaller command: `pyinstaller --add-data "default_settings.json;." -c -F main.py`

 ## Contributing

 Contributions are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue on the repo.